asmuth/brokerd/protocol.md

   3. if a client receives multiple DELIVER MESSAGE packets with the same sequence number it may safely choose any one of them and discard the others

-  4. if a client receives a FORWARD MESSAGE packet and stores at least one of the requested sequences it must send them to the requester
+  4. if a client receives a FORWARD MESSAGE packet and stores at least one of the requested sequences it must send them to the requester. a client can choose not to be sent FORWARD MESSAGE packets by setting the NOJOURNAL flag

-  5. the protocol does not guarantee that PUSH MESSAGES are actually received by the backbone (this needs to be handeled on a different abstraction layer)
+  5. the protocol does not guarantee that PUSH MESSAGES are actually received by the backbone unless the CONFIRM flag is set